 History of Aksikent

 As many old cities in Central Asia, also Ahsikent was conquered several times and was part of different states in its history.
-The Chinese commander Li Guanli blockaded Aksikent along with 60 000 soldiers for 40 days in 103 BC in an attempt to get control of the surrounding territory and in particular its famed blood-sweating or heavenly horses (Some sources claim that they were the Akhal Teke horses).
+The Chinese commander Li Guanli laid siege on Aksikent with his army of 60 000 soldiers for 40 days in 103 BC in an attempt to gain control of the surrounding territory and in particular its famed blood-sweating or heavenly horses (Some sources claim that they were the Akhal Teke horses).

 Ahsikent was conquered firstly by the Kushans and then by the Turks.
 In the medieval period, Aksikent was a caravan route stop between Kashgar to Byzantium and regionally produced goods were traded as far away as Baghdad and Damascus.
 The city nevertheless grew rich on the profits of trade and by the 10th century and was one of the major cities in the Fergana Valley.
 Till the 13th century it was the capital of the Fergana Valley.
 The decline of Ahsikent started when the city was twice ruined by the Mongols and was finally destroyed by a high magnitude earthquake in 1620.

 Aksikent was split into three parts.
 In the center was the citadel, surrounded by the shahristan (the main city) and beyond that was the rabad (suburbs).
 All the buildings were enclosed by walls made from mud bricks.
 The central citadel housed a mosque, a bathhouse, and the governor’s palace, as well as a zindan (prison).